gamooga/gamooga-tutorials/LiveDraw/README.rst

 Also notice that if we have a session id in the url hash, we join that session instead of creating anew.
 Hence opening the html page without any url hash creates a new session and opening it with a url hash containing a session id joins it into that session.

-You can now open this page by going to ``http://localhost:10000/`` (assuming the development server is already running).
+You can now open this page by going to http://localhost:10000/ (assuming the development server is already running).
 Gamooga client library when connected to development server populates the developer console with all the events like connected, messages sent/received, disconnected and any other errors that occur.
 Open up developer console and you can see a "GAMOOGA: connected" as shown below.
-As you go through the next sections and send/receive messages from Gamooga backend, you can see messages sent/received in the developer console.
+As you go through the next sections and send/receive messages from Gamooga backend, you can also see those messages in the developer console.

 .. image:: //raw.github.com/gamooga/gamooga-tutorials/master/LiveDraw/img/connected.png